 Commitment is good for us.
 Because it stimulates effort.
 It encourages us to work hard at whatever we are doing and despite the romance associated with this subject, a good marriage is a combination of two committed people.

-Anniversary gifts are only a very small part of reaffirming commitment but if you are old enough you will remember this song by the Platters and i guess it could be said that they are some of the BIGGER little things that mean a lot.
+Anniversary gifts are only a very small part of reaffirming commitment but if you are old enough you will remember this song by Kitty Kalen and I guess it could be said that they are some of the BIGGER little things that mean a lot.

 Like myself, you will wonder which anniversary gifts you will buy your dearly beloved.
 It seems to be mainly a masculine problem as the girls generally need a bit more assurance.
 Apart from flowers and the like, you can almost bet that jewelry (or jewellery as the British would spell it) will be much appreciated and at opalmine.com you will find something to fit your pocket that you wont find in your local jewelry store.

 The attached pics are of an expensive solid crystal opal, but you dont have to go to that extent for anniversary gifts if you cant afford it.
 And if you decide not to buy anything from this site, it has been a pleasure making a few points that might bring whoever reads it closer together as husband and wife.